 Her work features in the following collections:

-Dr. Shirley Sherwood Collection, UK - OPW Wicklow Mountains National Park, Co.
+The National Gallery of Ireland - The National Museum of Ireland - Dr. Shirley Sherwood Collection, UK - OPW Wicklow Mountains National Park, Co.
 Wicklow - Connemara National Park - HSE Community Nursing Unit at Clonskeagh - Byrne Group, Greystones, Co.
 Wicklow - private collections.

 Yanny is a member of The Watercolour Society of Ireland, The Irish Society of Botanical Artists, Visual Artists Ireland, Dublin Painting & Sketching Club, Signal Arts Centre Society and Dublin Naturalists Field Club.